Kansas governor lauds abortion vote but focuses on economy

 Schmidt, who backed the proposed constitutional change, said in a postelection statement that he has never “advocated for a ban” on abortion.
 He said he supports allowing abortions to save a woman’s life, in cases of rape and incest and when a fetus has a condition “that makes it impossible to survive outside the womb.”

-On Thursday, Schmidt said the outcome of the referendum has to be “respected.”
-He said he would not advocate for new, tougher abortion laws but would instead focus on enforcing what is already on the books.
+On Thursday, Schmidt said the outcome of the referendum has to be “respected” and that if elected governor, he would focus on enforcing abortion laws already on the books.

 Some political operatives and pollsters argue for reading the Kansas vote narrowly, as opposition to a ban or a near-total ban rather than unconditional support for abortion in any circumstance.

-Note: This story has been corrected to reflect that Schmidt, at a campaign event Thursday, did not specifically address whether he would advocate for tougher abortion restrictions if elected governor.